 Piezotolerant trench fungi exhibited growth pressure-dependent biosynthetic capabilities (Figure 5).
 The production of secondary metabolites was affected by high hydrostatic pressure (HHP), improving the potential of discovering novel natural products from hadal fungi.
 Antibacterial assay revealed the potential of discovering novel natural products.
-These results suggest that fungal growth pressure plays an important role in the development and production of secondary metabolites of these hadal fungi under the extreme environment in the Mariana Trench.
+These results suggest that growth pressure plays an important role in the production of secondary metabolites of these hadal fungi in the Mariana Trench.

-Our metagenomic analysis of the Challenger Deep sediment showed that the sediment biosphere comprised six phyla, i.e., Zoopagomycota, Mucoromycota, Ascomycota, Basidiomycota, Chytridiomycota, and Blastocladiomycota, which can be further classified into twentyseven classes (Fig. 6).
+Our metagenomic analysis of the Challenger Deep sediment showed that the sediment biosphere comprised six phyla, i.e., Zoopagomycota, Mucoromycota, Ascomycota, Basidiomycota, Chytridiomycota, and Blastocladiomycota, which can be further classified into twenty-seven classes (Fig. 6).